loregamer/BG3DialogueFinder/README.md

 ### Database Creation and Accuracy

   Localization files are referenced in english.loca along with the relevant subtitle.
 Accuracy for these should be 100%.
 Character names were scraped from Pandora’s list of Voice UUIDs.
-There are some .wems in the directory that are not used in english.loca.
-These may be cut content.
-At some point I will run these through Whisper and add them to the database.
+There are some .wems in the directory that are not used in english.loca - these may be cut content.
+At some point I will run them through Whisper and add them to the database.

   SharedSounds was harder: